-- Foot spikes or crampons which fit properly on your running footwear and have spikes at least 3/4″ (18mm) long. – We recommend Hillsound Trail Crampon Ultras, or the original Hillsound Trail Crampon… and we have partnered with Hillsound to offer you a SPECIAL RACE DISCOUNT!
+- Foot spikes or crampons which fit properly on your running footwear and have spikes at least 3/4″ (18mm) long. – We recommend Hillsound Trail Crampon Ultras, or the original Hillsound Trail Crampon… and we are looking to partner again with Hillsound to offer you a special race discount!

 - Work gloves

 - Means to keep your kit dry when swimming

 - Cell phone for safety purposes, provided the cell phone is turned off and placed in a bag such that the screen cannot be seen, and the bag is presented to race officials to be sealed; the seal must remain unbroken until final inspection at the finish line.
 If the seal is broken, the running will be deemed to have dropped out.

 - Second headlamp, in case the main unit fails

 - First aid supplies to deal with blisters, grazed, cuts, sprains, etc.